-The Castle towers above the city and you can see it pretty much everywhere in the Old Town.
-On the first Sunday of every month, Castle entry is free, but the rest of the time adult tickets are €7.
-The grounds are free to walk around, so even if you don’t fancy paying to go inside the Castle, I highly recommend making the most of the grounds.
-You can get amazing views of the city from the Castle!
+The castle towers above the city and you can see it from anywhere in the old town.
+On the first Sunday of every month castle entry is free, but the rest of the time adult tickets are €7.
+The grounds are free to walk around, so even if you don’t fancy paying to go inside the castle, I highly recommend making the most of the grounds.
+You can experience amazing views of the city from the castle!

 2. Take a trip up to the top of the UFO tower.

 Standard adult tickets for the UFO Tower Observation Deck are €7.
-You get to see the Castle and the Old Town from the top of the tower, so I highly recommend paying to go up the lift at the UFO Tower.
-There is a restaurant at the top of the tower too, but it’s on the expensive side.
+You get to see the castle and old Town from the top of the tower, so I highly recommend paying to go up to the top.
+There is a restaurant as well on this floor, but it is on the expensive side.

 3. Visit the Old Town Hall.

 The Old Town Hall (Museum of City History) is a hidden gem in the city.
-Not only do you get to see a wide variety of exhibitions in the Museum, you also get to walk to the top of the building’s tower and take in views of the Old Town.
+Not only do you get to explore a wide variety of exhibitions in the museum, you can also take the stairs up to the observation walkway and take in views of the old town.

 4. Visit the Blue Church.

 The Blue Church is absolutely beautiful and very unique.
-It’s located in a very pretty and colourfully-painted part of the city, which is very different to the Old Town.
-It’s about 10 minutes walk outside of the centre, so very easy to get to if you fancy seeing some different architecture to the Old Town.
+It is located in a very pretty and colourfully-painted part of the city, which is very different to the old town.
+It’s about 10 minutes walk outside of the centre, so very easy to get to if you fancy seeing some different architecture.

 5. Hunt down some of the city’s statues.

 Bratislava has lots of comical statues dotted around the city.
-You often see tourists gathering around them, as you can get some fun photos with the statues.
+You often see tourists gathering around them, taking fun photos.

 If you’re heading to Bratislava soon, I hope you find this list of suggestions useful.
-It’s a lovely city, that doesn’t get the recognition on the world tourism stage that it deserves.
+It’s a lovely city, but largely undiscovered for Central Europe in terms of visitor numbers.